"Every passing minute is another chance to turn it all around." ~Sofia in Vanilla Sky

 My doctoral research combined many areas of personal interest and examined how an adult's level of ego development, resilience, and internalized parent representations effected the relationship between a potentially traumatic event/s and psychological symptoms/ behaviors.

 Since earning my doctorate, I worked at Birch Tree Psychology in New Jersey, Brooklyn College's Counseling Center, McShane Center for Psychological Services (as the Assistant Clinical Director, a Supervisor, and the Child Therapy Supervisor), and opened a private practice in New York City in 2014.
-I have attended continuing education courses in Sex, Human Sexuality, and Sex Therapy at the Institute for Contemporary Psychoanalysis and I am currently enrolled in the Sex Therapy program at University of Michigan.
-In 2019 I became Certified in Parent-Child Interaction Therapy and in 2020 I became certified in Parent Management Training.
+I have attended continuing education courses in Sex, Human Sexuality, and Sex Therapy at the Institute for Contemporary Psychoanalysis and completed the Sex Therapy program at University of Michigan.
+In 2019 I became Certified in Parent-Child Interaction Therapy.
+In 2020 I became certified in Parent Management Training, and, in 2022 I became certified as a Sex Therapist (AASECT).
 Out of the many settings in which I have worked, I have gained the most enjoyment and fulfillment when working with college students, adults, parents, and their children.

 Before I chose a career in clinical psychology, I originally wanted to be a forensic pathologist (aka perform autopsies).
 I wanted to help tell people's stories when they could not tell it themselves.
 I wanted to uncover the pieces of a puzzle and put them together to find understanding and meaning about what happened.
 At first I believed I would do this through forensic pathology until I took the science courses - O Chem 2 was a hurdle I did not want to figure out.
 Around the same time, I was taking a number of psychology classes which I loved so I shifted my direction and found my true passion, calling, and purpose in life - clinical psychology.
 The same desires to help people share their stories, uncover details hidden from view, and solve puzzles to create greater understanding, sense of purpose, and meaning for each person's life were easily found within psychology.
 I never want anyone to feel the pain of feeling forgotten, invisible, unwanted, or unloved.
 I, too, had painful experiences, heavy feelings, many questions and wanted answers.
 I believe any psychologist "worth their stuff" has been (and continues to be) on both sides of the couch.
 I am a believer in the work through-and-through.
 With the help of a treasured psychologist, I found my own inner peace.
 Things that once haunted me, no longer do.
 I have a deeper understanding and feelings of compassion and empathy for myself, my mistakes, others around me, and even those who have caused harm.
 I feel light and liberated.
 I LOVE that I get to do this work with others - I help them find peace, contentment, self-acceptance, happiness, liberation, and freedom.
 I feel honored that I am able to do this work.
 I feel honored when someone trusts me, when they show up week after week as their true authentic selves.
 I am honored when they open up about all their insecurities and vulnerabilities.
 I treat all people with respect and I do not lie.
 I am kind and direct.
 It is not lost on me how much of a privilege it is to have people allow me to be part of their therapeutic journeys and lives.
 I hope to be a part of yours.